 Cooking is one of the many joys I find in life, and cooking in Italy is basically a dream come true for me because of all the fresh, local (and cheap!) ingredients at the markets!
 Because we stay in Airbnbs, we are able to save a lot of money by cooking most dinners and breakfast at home.
 Here are some of the dishes I whipped up:

 Sadly, Cinque Terre was the last stop of our Italy chapter.
 We have thoroughly enjoyed our five weeks here, exploring the vineyards, the big cities, the ancient ruins, the mountains, the cliffs and the sea.
 In a way, we feel a bit more like locals than when we first arrived, feeling very much like foreigners.
-We now know the customs, a bit of the language, how to read a menu, and understand and appreciate the culture.
+We now understand the customs, know a bit of the language, how to read a menu, and understand and appreciate the culture.
 It is my dream to raise our future family here in Italy and perhaps to open up a cafe serving healthy food with an American Pacific Northwest and/or Hawaiian twist.
 As I write this blog post from our bright, sunny Airbnb in Villafranca on 1 September, I have a hard time believing that five months ago, Sasha and I left Seattle for this world travel adventure and we are now nearing the close of it.
 Our next stop is Croatia for nine days before heading back to the states to begin the next chapter of our life.

 The journey continues…